ryan-l-robinson/theology.ryanrobinson.ca/content/tools/tools.md

 ---
+layout: layouts/base.njk
 title: Tools
-icon: fas fa-info-circle
+eleventyNavigation:
+  key: Tools
-order: 5
+  order: 3
 ---

 Here are some of my favourite tools I make use of in my tech work: